” The basis of fairy tale is in reality. The basis of reality is fairy tales.”-Professor Alan Driscoll

 Nan’s boyfriend Bill and Brother Richard journey to the village of Whitewood in search of Nan.
 Richard Barlow meets Patricia and takes a liking to her.
 Both want to find out what has happened to the missing Nan.

 But Richard and Bill both discover the blind minister’s granddaughter is about to be the next sacrifice of the coven.
-The sinister town folk of the coven are eventually killed by Nan’s boyfriend Bill.
-In a very energetic scene he stumbles toward the practitioners of the black arts, dying gradually with a knife in his back he manages to wield a giant cross casting it’s shadow on the members of the coven, burning each one to blasphemous cinders as they burst into flames, all set to marvelous Gregorian chanting.
+The sinister town folk of the coven is eventually killed by Nan’s boyfriend Bill.
+In a very energetic scene he stumbles toward the practitioners of the black arts, dying gradually with a knife in his back he manages to wield a giant cross casting its shadow on the members of the coven, burning each one to blasphemous cinders as they burst into flames, all set to marvelous Gregorian chanting.
 Supposedly the U.S. version where the sorcerer’s death occurs is shortened by at least two whole minutes.
 I was too young when I first started watching and re-watching this film to remember now if there are any scenes missing.

 If you haven’t seen this apparently obscure gem, I won’t give away quite a nice touch at the end.
-Although I’ve summed up the gist of the plot, I don’t believe I would have ruined it for you, as you must experience it’s eerie atmospherics and it’s truly creepy environment for yourselves.
+Although I’ve summed up the gist of the plot, I don’t believe I would have ruined it for you, as you must experience its eerie atmospherics and it’s a truly creepy environment for yourselves.

-Horror Hotel is suspenseful, imaginative and though it’s a low budget fright flick it possesses an eerie quality that maintains it’s chills even upon viewing today.
-It had a long run on Chanel 5’s Creature Features which is how I got to watch it over and over again when I was just a little MonsterGirl, as well as it being part of the line up on Chanel 9’s fantastic Fright Night syndicated in NY.
+Horror Hotel is suspenseful, imaginative and though it’s a low-budget fright flick it possesses an eerie quality that maintains its chills even upon viewing today.
+It had a long run on Chanel 5’s Creature Features which is how I got to watch it over and over again when I was just a little MonsterGirl, as well as it being part of the lineup on Chanel 9’s fantastic Fright Night syndicated in NY.
 The film’s director John Llewelyn Moxey brilliantly creates a mood of foreboding that endures throughout the entire film.
 He just has a knack for creating creepy atmospheres that are not at all cheesy but quite effectively eerie and inspire dread.
-The film is saturated with ghostly shadows, menacing figures, deathly fog, the ambiance of Gregorian chanting and excellent performances by the entire cast.
+The film is saturated with ghostly shadows, menacing figures, deathly fog, the ambiance of Gregorian chanting, and excellent performances by the entire cast.

 Do me a favor, if a professor of yours recommends going to a small town to do research, make sure you check into a Best Western, and keep your eye out for fog and people dressed in outmoded clothing who don’t seem to be of this world.